 Constructor Parameters

-• edge (StreamEdge): The edge network provider for video & audio transport (you can choose any provider here)
+edge (EdgeTransport): The edge network provider for video & audio transport (you can choose any provider here)

 Optional Parameters

-• instructions (str): System instructions for the agent (default: “Keep your replies short and dont use special characters.”)
+instructions (str): System instructions for the agent.
+Supports @file.md references to load instructions from markdown files (default: “Keep your replies short and dont use special characters.”)

-• stt (Optional[STT]): Speech-to-text service (not needed for realtime mode)
+stt (Optional[STT]): Speech-to-text service (automatically disabled in realtime mode)

-• tts (Optional[TTS]): Text-to-speech service (not needed for realtime mode)
+tts (Optional[TTS]): Text-to-speech service (automatically disabled in realtime mode)

 Core Lifecycle Methods